ssfc/npbenchmark/npbenchmark-main/travel_thief/2014 A Comprehensive Benchmark Set and Heuristics for the Traveling Thief Problem.md

         Increase the used capacity variable Wc := Wc + wxik
         // Wc: used capacity
         // wxik: weight of item Ixik

+    // A1 LINE 14
+    if (Wc = W) then
+    // Wc: used capacity
+    // W: capacity
 ```

 ### 4.2 Iterative Heuristics